A Logic for Dually Hemimorphic Semi-Heyting Algebras and its Axiomatic Extensions: Introduction

-Semi-Heyting algebras were introduced by the second-named author during 1983-85 as an abstraction of Heyting algebras, and, later in 1987, some of the early results were announced in \cite{San87a}.
-However, the results with their proofs on these algebras were published much later in 2008 (see \cite{sankappanavar2008semi}).
+Semi-Heyting algebras were introduced by the second author\footnote {Parts of this paper were presented by the second author in invited talks at 8th International Conference on Non-Classical Logics: Theory and Applications, $\L$odz (2016), at Maltsev Meeting, Novosibirsk (2017), and at Asubl (Algebra and Substructural Logics-Take 6) workshop, Cagliari (2018).}, during 1983-84, as a result of his research that went into~\cite{sankappanavar1985Heyting} (still a preprint at the time).
+Some of the early results were announced in~\cite{San87a}.
+The first results on these algebras with their proofs, however, were published much later in 2008 (see \cite{sankappanavar2008semi}).